ferrarinobrakes/unofficial-valorant-api/README.md

 # Unofficial Valorant API

 my very w.i.p and todo attempt at a drop-in replacement for HenrikDev's valorant api using local riot client endpoints. this implementation users a master-client architecture where machines running riot client communicate with a master server via custom TCP protocol

+big thanks to [@techchrism](https://github.com/techchrism) for his work on the api documentation

 ## architecture